astral-sh/ruff-lsp/README.md

 For Visual Studio Code, check out the [Ruff VS Code extension](https://github.com/astral-sh/ruff-vscode).

+## Using as a Python LSP

+ruff-lsp only supports surfacing errors and providing actions to correct them, it does not support behaviors for code navigation or completion.
+It's recommended to use ruff-lsp alongside another Python LSP in order to get a complete experience including features like "go-to definition" or auto-complete.

 ## Highlights

 ### "Quick Fix" actions for auto-fixable violations (like unused imports)